Recycling intermediate steps to improve Hamiltonian Monte Carlo: Introduction

 Our algorithm is distinguished by its simplicity and generality compared to alternative algorithms for utilizing the intermediate values of HMC \citep{neal94, calderhead14, bernton15}.
-Under our framework, one can typically implement of an HMC variant as usual and simply add several lines of code to recycle the intermediate values using the familiar acceptance and rejection probabilities.
-The underlying idea behind our algorithm is similar to \cite{neal94}.
-He realized that, in the variant of HMC that uses a collection of states in computing the acceptance probability, those states can be re-used when computing the posterior summaries through conditional expectation.
-Our theory is more general and easily translated into practical methods to improve a variety of multi-proposal algorithm.
-Our theory can also justify various schemes to select only a subset of the intermediate states to recycle, which is an important feature for scalability as the extra memory requirement to store the extra samples becomes substantial in a high-dimensional parameter space (see Section~\ref{sec:simulation}).
-Another method to make use of the intermediate states was proposed by \cite{calderhead14} and its Rao-Blackwellization by \cite{bernton15} as a special instance of a multi-proposal MCMC algorithm based on the \textit{super-detailed balance} condition \citep{frenkel04, tjelmeland04}.
-Their algorithm is more complex; it requires a trajectory to be simulated forward and backward in a symmetric manner, followed by the acceptance-rejection step using the generalized M-H algorithm \citep{calderhead14} or assignment of appropriate weights to the intermediate values \citep{bernton15}.
-Importantly, while our algorithm applies straightforwardly to NUTS, arguably the most popular variant of HMC \citep{stan15}, theirs does not.
+Under our framework, one can typically implement an HMC variant as usual and simply add several lines of code to recycle the intermediate values using the familiar acceptance and rejection probabilities.
+On the other hand, the algorithm of \cite{calderhead14} and its Rao-Blackwellization by \cite{bernton15} require a trajectory to be simulated forward and backward in a symmetric manner to satisfy the \textit{super-detailed balance} condition \citep{frenkel04, tjelmeland04}.
+The proposal must then be followed by the acceptance-rejection step using the generalized Metropolis-Hastings algorithm \citep{calderhead14} or assignment of appropriate weights to the intermediate values \citep{bernton15}.
+Importantly, these algorithms do not apply to NUTS, arguably the most popular variant of HMC.
 This is because NUTS yields a variable number of intermediate states and does not constitute a multi-proposal scheme necessary for using their algorithms.

+The underlying idea behind our algorithm is most similar to \cite{neal94} who realized that, in the variant of HMC that uses a collection of states in computing the acceptance probability, those states can be re-used when computing the posterior summaries through conditional expectation.
+Our theory is more general, however, and translates into methods to improve a variety of multi-proposal algorithms (Section~\ref{sec:theory}).